CaptainCluster/BMI_Calculator/README.md

 # BMI_Calculator

-A fully functional BMI calculator that works with both the metric and the imperial system.
+A flexible and functional BMI calculator that works with both the metric system and the imperial system.
+Gives both results and feedback based on the inputs given by the user (height and weight).

 ---
 In order to use the program, you need to have Bootstrap installed.